 Get separate coverage if you’re engaging in “extreme sports” like surfing or scuba diving.
 These risky activities are often classified as exclusions in most policies and will require an additional premium.

 When insuring your baggage, check that the per-article limit covers the cost of your most expensive baggage item.

 Getting the Most out of Your Policy: A Few Tips

 The U.S. maintains embassies in all Southeast Asian countries.
 You can seek assistance from a U. S. consular officer to find the proper medical treatment, and inform your loved ones back home.
 The Department of State maintains a comprehensive list of international travel insurance providers.

 Practice meticulous record-keeping.
-Write down a list of the personal effects and valuables you bring with you on the trip, and keep the list safely at home.
-Keep original receipts – these may come in handy when you need to make a claim.
+Write down a list of your personal effects and valuables you bring with you on the trip, and keep the list safely at home.
+Keep original receipts—these may come in handy when you need to make a claim.
 Make two copies of your policy, and leave one at home.

-If something valuable gets stolen, get a copy of the police report immediately.
+If something valuable is stolen, get a copy of the police report immediately.
 Insurance providers need this to process your claim.